Saturday, November 23, 2024

 Willow is so desperate to receive a letter from her mum she even writes them and posts them to herself.
 Then one morning things completely change.
 Her father reads an advertisement about a motel that is for sale - yes it is the Sleepy Time Motel in North Carolina.

 The third person we meet in this story is Loretta.
 She is also looking for some thing so she can make sense of her life.
 Loretta is an adopted child.
 She has a beautiful loving family but she really knows nothing about her birth mother.
 On the day of this story though, a parcel arrives.
 Her mother has died and the box contains "all her earthly possessions".
-A tattered pincushion; a japanese fan; a silver pocket watch; a picture of a hummingbird; a Bible; tiny scissors; a sparkly poodle dog pin; a pale blue handkerchief with the letter P embroidered in pink; a heart-shaped box made of red velvet and a silver charm bracelet.
+A tattered pincushion; a Japanese fan; a silver pocket watch; a picture of a hummingbird; a Bible; tiny scissors; a sparkly poodle dog pin; a pale blue handkerchief with the letter P embroidered in pink; a heart-shaped box made of red velvet and a silver charm bracelet.
 Oh and there is a photograph of a young girl about the same age as Loretta.
 The charm bracelet is the key to what happens next.
 Her mum and dad agree to visit all the places that match the charms.
-I imagine you have guess that Loretta and her parents are going to end up at the Sleepy Time Motel.
+I imagine you have guessed that Loretta and her parents are going to end up at the Sleepy Time Motel.

 Then we meet Kirby.
 Kirby is a troubled boy.
 His mum does not understand him and he does not like the latest step dad.
 Things have become so bad that he is now being sent juvenile detention centre/school.
 His step dad does not come on the long journey.
 The car is old and yes, it breaks down and yes this happens near the Sleepy Time Motel.
 Kirby is angry and desperately missing the only person who ever showed him any kindness - Burla Davis - the old lady from next door.